nypublicradio/unettest/docs/blog/unettest.md

 I was writing NGINX configurations some time ago.
 I was new to NGINX and trying to figure out how things work.
 Their documentation (lovely though it is) can be impenetrable.
-I was getting the picture by looking at existing configurations and mimicing what they do.
+I was getting the picture by looking at existing configurations and mimicking what they do.
 And given that this bouquet of CONF files was handling all of our network traffic, it was largely a look-don't-touch affair.
 If I had a question, I could not ask it of my computer easily.
 NGINX does not have support for unit tests, or rapid feedback of any kind.
 If I really really